 Aggressive ear wax softening products such as sodium bicarbonate and hydrogen peroxide can irritate the skin, increase the risk of ear infection, and heighten discomfort during microsuction.
 These agents make ear wax thinner and liquified, which can make the procedure a lot louder for the patient.

 Instead, opt for a gentle ear wax softener such as natural almond or olive oil.
 Use a simple pipette to put a couple of drops into your ear – never insert anything into your ear.
 Make sure that the oil you use is at room temperature, the pipette is clean, and that you are very gentle with the application.
+Our ear wax removal in Medway will help you to remove the stubborn ear wax and feel more comfortable.

 Overall, whether you need to soften ear wax before microsuction depends on a variety of factors, including your ear health, the products you use, the density of your wax, and the opinion of your doctor.
 If in doubt, always follow the advice of the professional that will be overseeing your procedure.
 You can always speak to our team at our ear wax removal clinic in Medway if you have any concerns or questions.